 The Uniform Deployed Parents Custody and Visitation Act (UDPCVA) allows states to adopt a standard procedure for child custody cases in military divorces.
-While Texas isn’t part of the 10 states that have adopted the act, they have other similar legislation in place.
-Most states either have adopted the act, something similar, or their adoption of UDPCVA is pending.
+While Texas isn’t part of the 10 states that have adopted the act thus far, the state has similar legislation in place.
+Some states either have adopted the act, something similar or their adoption of UDPCVA is pending.

 - Ensuring the deploying parent notifies the other parent as soon as possible.